Change Point Detection in Precision Matrices with D-trace Loss: Synthetic Experiments

-Overall, our GFDtL procedure performs better than the GFGL with respect to all the metrics in any setting and for Methods a and b for the selection of the optimal pair of $(\lambda_1,\lambda_2)$.
-Importantly, our procedure results in lower MSE, hence more accurate estimation.
+Compared to GFGL, GFDtL performs better in most settings and across most metrics for Methods a and b, with notably lower MSE indicating more accurate precision matrix estimation.
+TBFL tends to detect approximately one change point across most settings, and achieves moderate $\text{F}_1$ scores and accuracy, and slightly better MSE in some cases, but overall underperforms compared to GFDtL.
+The \rev{change point} detection-only methods exhibit distinct behaviors.
+BSOP consistently returns a single \rev{change point} across all settings, suggesting an overly conservative approach for multiple change points.
+WBSIP tends to overestimate the number of \rev{change points}, e.g., returning around 4--7 when $m^\ast = 1, 4$.
+DCDP performs well for $m^\ast \leq 1$ but tends to underestimate the number of \rev{change points} when $m^\ast = 4$.
+Overall, BSOP, WBSIP, and TBFL yield poor Hausdorff distances across most scenarios, while DCDP achieves competitive localization accuracy when $m^\ast \leq 1$.

-It is worth mentioning the case of no break, that is $m^\ast=0$: $d_h=0$ means that the procedure concludes that there is no break; in this setting, our procedure performs much better than the GFGL, particularly in terms of MSE and Hausdorff distance.
+In the case of no \rev{change point}, i.e., $m^\ast=0$, $d_h=0$ means that the procedure returns no \rev{change point}.
+In this setting, our GFDtL procedure is comparable with DCDP and performs much better than GFGL, BSOP, WBSIP, and TBFL.
+Compared to GFGL, GFDtL achieves substantially lower MSE and Hausdorff distance, particularly when applying Method b, while GFGL tends to overestimate the number of \rev{change points}.
+BSOP and TBFL consistently detect one \rev{change point}, while WBSIP detects approximately 1--2 \rev{change points}.

-When applying Method b, the latter metric obtained by GFDtL is much better than the one resulting from the GFGL, which tends to overestimate the number of breaks.
-Overall, we may conclude that GFDtL results in a low probability of falsely detecting breaks in the no break case.

-Finally, the BIC (i.e., Method c)-based results are in favor of the GFGL method, particularly in terms of $d_h$.
-This is because the BIC tends to underestimate the number of breaks when applied to the GFDtL, i.e., it tends to select large $\lambda_2$: indeed, when $m^\ast \leq 1$, the results obtained by Method c are good; but in the case of multiple breaks, the number of breaks detected by BIC is much lower than the true number of breaks.
-This behavior is further detailed in Subsection \ref{subsec:sen-ana}.
+Finally, despite good MSE performance, the BIC-based results (Method c) favor the GFGL method, especially for $d_h$.
+This occurs because BIC tends to underestimate the number of \rev{change points} when applied to the GFDtL, i.e., it tends to select large $\lambda_2$.
+Indeed, when $m^\ast \leq 1$, Method c performs well; however, with multiple \rev{change points}, the number of \rev{change points} detected by BIC is much lower than the true number of \rev{change points}.
+This behavior is further detailed in Section~\ref{sec:sen-ana}.

+Overall, these results demonstrate that GFDtL outperforms the competing methods in most settings, both in accurately detecting the true number of \rev{change points} and in precisely estimating the precision matrices.

-\subsection{Sensitivity analysis with respect to the tuning parameters}
+\section{Sensitivity Analysis with Respect to the Tuning Parameters}

-We propose a sensitivity analysis of Methods b and c provided in Subsection \ref{subsec:tuning-para} with respect to the calibration of $(\lambda_1,\lambda_2)$.
-More precisely, we illustrate the ability of the proposed strategies to identify the optimal pair $(\lambda_1,\lambda_2)$ for break and sparse estimation.
-The experiments are conducted on datasets simulated according to \textbf{Setting (i)} in Subsection \ref{subsec:simu} with $ T = 100 $, $ p = 10 $, the ``sparsity degree'' being $ 80\% $ and $ m^\ast = 0, 1, 3 $.
-To better approximate the metric surfaces, we use a denser grid specified as $0.1,0.11,0.12,\ldots,1$ for $\lambda_1$ and $10,11,12,\ldots,200$ for $\lambda_2$.